Tangier, Virginia: Language

+Before bridges were built, the only form of transport between or off the ridges was by boat, allowing the islands to stay isolated from the mainland.

 The local accent is sometimes compared to that of the "Hoi Toiders" of the Outer Banks of North Carolina.
 There are some similarities, but the dialects are distinct.
-Before bridges were built, the only form of transport between or off the ridges was by boat, allowing the islands to stay isolated from the mainland.
-Smith Island, Maryland, has dialect that is more similar to that on Tangier, in terms of phonetics and lexicon.
+Smith Island, Maryland, which is near Tangier, has a dialect that is more similar to that of Tangier in terms of phonetics and lexicon.

-Flag

-The historic connection to Cornwall is the reason why Saint Piran's Flag is present in the upper left canton of the flag of the island.

 Economy

-The island has been referred to as one of the last waterman communities.

 Industry

 Today, the inhabitants of Tangier rely on crabbing to make a living.
-Tangier is often referred to as the "soft-shell crab capital of the world".
+Tangier is often called the "soft-shell crab capital of the world", and has been referred to as one of the last waterman communities.
 Most fishermen catch and sell crabs and oysters.
 North of the island are many free-standing docks not connected to land which fishermen use to hold crabs while they moult.
 Once a major industry on the island, oystering has returned in recent years as a supplement to the more prominent crabbing business.
 In 2014, a new oyster-farming company, called Tangier Island Oyster Company, was founded by a group that includes a former attorney general of Virginia, Ken Cuccinelli.

 The primary industry on the island besides fishing is tourism.
 During the summer, several cruise ships come to the island each day, allowing passengers to explore and buy goods from the islanders.
 Two bed-and-breakfast inns can accommodate a limited number of overnight guests.
 There are several restaurants and gift shops for the tourist trade.

 Activities

 With all the means of transportation and regular telephone service, residents have regular ways of staying in touch with the mainland.
 The island also has cable television and internet service.
 The island has several restaurants, an ice cream shop, four gift shops and a hardware store.
 There is a wild beach without a boardwalk or concessions.
 There is a historical museum and interpretive cultural center.
 Tangier is known for its seafood dishes, especially its soft-shell crab sandwiches.

-The major new addition to the island has been the Tangier Island History Museum, which created the historical markers that line Tangier's streets and provide a "historical tour" of the island.
-Immediately to the east of Tangier, also a kayak paddle away, is Port Isobel, a small island owned by the nonprofit Chesapeake Bay Foundation, which operates an environmental study and retreat center there; on nautical charts, this bit of land is called East Point Marsh.
-Port Isobel's hiking trails are open to the public.
-The low-lying marshland is ideal breeding ground for mosquitoes and biting flies, so bug repellent is strongly recommended for anyone visiting.
+The major new addition to the island has been the Tangier Island History Museum, which created historical markers that line Tangier's streets and provides a "historical tour" of the island.